 There are a few guided tour options to choose from.
 We took the tour from Maximum Adventures, as recommended by the owner of Parrot Nest Lodge, and it was awesome!
-The price was a little more than we wanted to spend, at $145/person (welcome to Belize), but this cost includes round-trip transportation, border entrance fees, guided tour of Tikal, and lunch.
+The price was a little more than we wanted to spend, at $145/person (Belize is one of the most expensive countries to visit in Central America), but this cost includes round-trip transportation, border entrance fees, guided tour of Tikal, and lunch.
 Also, Maximum Adventures keeps the groups small, at no more than 8 people.
 Our tour ended up being private, as no one else had booked for that day!

 Make sure you wear comfortable walking shoes and bring lots of water.
 We filled up our Camelbak water bladders at Parrot Nest Lodge with the filtered water they had available, which worked out great.
 You’ll get picked up at your hotel around 7am, and Max will drive you to the border where you’ll walk through immigration (another passport stamp- yay!).
 Expect the line to take about 30 minutes.